rachel-sousa/SimonEnsemble.github.io/_posts/2017-10-6-freelyjointedchain.md

 # The statistical mechanical ensemble

-The appropriate thermodynamic ensemble to consider here is the isothermal-isoforce $nfT$-ensemble (analogous to the isothermal-isobaric ensemble): constant temperature $T$ and force $f$ are applied on the polymer composed of [constantly] $n$ monomers.
+The appropriate thermodynamic ensemble to consider here is the isothermal-isoforce $nfT$-ensemble (analogous to the isothermal-isobaric ensemble): the temperature $T$, force $f$, and number of monomers $m$ are fixed in this polymer system.
 The partition function $\Delta(n, f, T)$ of the polymer system is a sum over all microstates $\nu$:

 $$\Delta = \sum_{\nu} e^{-\beta E_{\nu} - \beta f x_{\nu}}$$